 Sorting by the RequestType field allows you to determine whether you have a lot of subscriptions.

-you can then determne the bottlrnecks and stager – schedule the report (that is schedule the subscription execution times of the reports at different times.)
+you can then determine the bottlrnecks and stager – schedule the report (that is scheduled the subscription execution times of the reports at different times.)

 Sorting by the Source field allows you to determine your reports are typically live data or snapshots.
 If the reports can be snapshots (for example, yesterday’s report), create snapshots so you can avoid query execution, report processing, and report rendering.

 Sorting by the Instance field can help you see whether your network load balancer is handling report requests in a balanced fashion.
 You can also see if some nodes are down or not processing requests.